 Service reduction began in 2014 due to reduced funding levels as the state faced budget constraints.
 This pattern continued through the next five years as operating budgets remained reduced and a lack of capital investment in vessel maintenance and replacement projects resulted in fewer vessels to provide service.
-Also, a union strike took place in 2019 which affected the amount of service.
+A 2 019 union strike also affected the level of service provided.
 In 2020 and 2021 service levels continued to decline as the COVID-19 pandemic required reduced or suspended service to prevent the spread of the virus.
 For those routes that continued service, ridership numbers were lower.
 As the pandemic progressed, schedules were adjusted in response to changing travel demand and restrictions.